euc-dev/ws1-sdk-intelligence/docs/Apple/ios-tune-logging.md

 ### enableWithAppID:config:

-Initializes Workspace ONE Intelligence SDK with the given App ID (found on the Workspace ONE Intelligence web portal).
-After this call completes, changes to the config object will have no affect on the behavior of Workspace ONE Intelligence SDK.
+Initializes Omnissa Intelligence SDK with the given App ID (found on the Omnissa Intelligence web portal).
+After this call completes, changes to the config object will have no affect on the behavior of Omnissa Intelligence SDK.

 **Declaration**